 Tips to Optimize Facebook Ads

-Sometimes countless changes are made in order to get results you are satisfied with.
-Being willing to try new things and change things when they are not working are keys to being a good Facebook advertiser.
+Sometimes countless changes are necessary to get results you are satisfied with.
+Your willingness to adapt and change things when they are not working is the key to being a good Facebook advertiser.

 - Is my creative up to quality standards?

 - Have I set up my tracking properly?

 If you answered “no” to any question, you should address that issue before you continue to spend money on advertising.
 If you have answered “yes” to all of the above questions, continue reading for tips to optimize Facebook ads and get your campaigns converting.

 When an ad is underperforming, check the basics first!

 Review your live ads with the “Performance and Clicks” column selected like so:

 Underperforming ads will have high CPCs (cost per click), low relevance scores, and low CTRs (click-through rate).
 If you are seeing signs of underperformance, there is probably work to be done on the creative side of your ad.

 Pro Tip #1: Check out our post on Ad Copy for some suggestions on some different forms of copy you can try out!